jrharrilynn/jrharrilynn/README.md

 ### Hi there 👋

-### My name is Jason, I am a student at the University of Kentucky in the Computer Science program.
-I am fluent in C++, Java, C, and a little bit of python

--🌱 I’m currently learning: learning swift and IOS development
+### B.S Computer Science from The University of Kentucky,
+the powerlifting programmer

+-🌱 Currently Looking for an Entry Level Position!

--📫 How to reach me: Email: jrha279@uky.edu
+-📫 How to reach me: Email: jrharrilynn@gmail.com

--😄 Pronouns: He/Him
+-😄 Pronouns: He/Him/strongest Programmer

 -⚡ Fun fact: I am a dual Sport athlete, im a competing powerlifter and a Bowler!